stealthBS/demo1-repo/Alarms.md

 • Swipping room start from 11am - 12pm (1 hour) - so no bath in this time. . .

 • [dn]Make your all alarm ready
-• then make their Jarvis assistant alarms, for this follow the .txt file in PC for Jarvis.
+• ✔then make their Jarvis assistant alarms, for this follow the .txt file in PC for Jarvis.

 • [dn]see White box writtens. . . . .
-• Mobile all notepad setting
+• ✔Mobile all notepad setting

 • Record the PSA-JUnit class on the same data itself **&&** and also download its GITHUB Repo notes. . . .